-The Parties agree that the Applicant may terminate this Agreement by providing the Authority notice, as provided in Section 3 above, if the Applicant is unable to obtain all governmental licenses, permits, and/or approvals required of or deemed necessary or appropriate by the Applicant or the County in order to begin Commencement of Construction of the Project, including without limitation application for zoning variances, zoning ordinances, amendments, special use permits, and construction permits (collectively, the “Approvals”).
-The Applicant acknowledges and agrees that the Authority has no duty or obligation to obtain any such Approvals on behalf of the Applicant.
+Applicant is solely responsible for obtaining all governmental licenses, permits, and/or approvals required of or deemed necessary or appropriate by the Applicant or the County in order to begin physical construction of the Project, including without limitation application for zoning variances, zoning ordinances, amendments, special use permits, and construction permits (collectively, the “Approvals”).
+Applicant acknowledges and agrees that County has no duty or obligation to obtain any such Approvals on behalf of the Applicant.

-The Agreement solely relates to the requirement that a project applicant provide proof of available fire and emergency protection services in the form of a “will serve” letter from the authority having fire and emergency protection jurisdiction.
-This Agreement shall not constitute an “approval” of the Project by the County for purposes of governmental licenses, permits and/or approvals required or deemed necessary or appropriate for Applicant to construct the Project.
-To the extent the County has separate and distinct permitting authority for an aspect of the Project, this Agreement in no way limits or controls the County’s discretion in approving, approving with conditions, or denying a particular project or project component.
+This Agreement shall not constitute an Approval of the Project by County in any way.
+To the extent County has separate and distinct permitting authority for an aspect of the Project, this Agreement in no way limits or controls County’s discretion in approving, approving with conditions, or denying a particular project or project component.

-The County’s governing body shall not take action to approve this Agreement unless either (a) a CEQA document for the Project has been certified by the County lead agency; or (b) the County certifies an environmental document in compliance with CEQA.
+County’s governing body shall not take action to approve this Agreement unless either (a) a CEQA document for the Project has been certified by County lead agency; or (b) County certifies an environmental document in compliance with CEQA.

+6. Modification or Amendment

+This agreement or any of its provisions may be modified or amended only by written agreement executed by all Parties to this Agreement.

+7. Termination

+Applicant may terminate this Agreement by providing County sixty (60) calendar days’ prior written notice, pursuant to Section 22 below, if: (a) Applicant fails to obtain the Approvals described more fully in Section 5, within three years of Effective Date; or, (b) Project operations on the Property entirely cease subsequent to issuance of the Approvals and Applicant removes all Project improvements from the Property, consistent with a County-approved decommissioning plan.

-7. Assignment
+8. Assignment

-Applicant may assign this Agreement if Applicant is transferring the Project to an assignee; provided, however, to be valid, (a) any such assignment shall be in writing substantially in the form of Exhibit “E” (“Form of Assignment of Agreement For Provision of Fire and Emergency Response Services”) (the “Assignment”) attached hereto and incorporated by this reference; (b) the Assignment provides for Applicant’s assignment of all of such obligations; (c) Applicant is not released of its obligations to the Authority under this Agreement that existed prior to the date of the Assignment but is otherwise released if the Assignment contains the name, address, telephone number, and contact person for the assignee.
-Applicant and the assignee shall promptly deliver a fully executed Assignment to the Authority in accordance with Section 16 below.
-Within ten (10) days of receipt of such Assignment, the Authority shall provide Applicant and the assignee with written acknowledgement of receipt of such Assignment; provided, however that the Authority’s failure to provide acknowledgment of receipt shall not invalidate the Assignment.
+Applicant may assign this Agreement if Applicant is transferring the Project to an assignee, provided the following: (a) any such assignment is in writing substantially in the form of Exhibit E (“Assignment”), attached hereto and incorporated herein by this reference; (b) the Assignment provides for Applicant’s assignment of all of this Agreement’s obligations; and Applicant and/or the assignee promptly deliver a fully executed Assignment to County in accordance with Section 22 below, and within twenty (20) days of receipt of such Assignment, County provides Applicant and the assignee with written acknowledgement of receipt of such Assignment.

 Notwithstanding the above, a change in ownership of Applicant is not an assignment.
-In the event of a change in ownership, the Applicant shall provide written notice to the Authority with the new owner’s name, address, telephone number and contact person.
+In the event of a change in ownership, the Applicant shall provide written notice to the County with the new owner’s name, address, telephone number and contact person.